Before you start

 Identification of assets

 Once the diagram of the system has been created, and you agree on the contents, the next step is to identify the assets.
 As a starting point, a brainstorming session is conducted where findings are noted.
-However, to make the brainstorming process more structured and ensure that nothing is overlooked, a number of methods can be employed:
+However, to make the brainstorming process more structured and ensure that nothing is overlooked, different methods can be employed:

-Using this approach, individuals with business insight describe the data that customers and other stakeholders receive/want, what the data is used for, and what is needed to generate this data.
+Using this approach, individuals with business insight describe the data that customers and other stakeholders receive/want, what the data is used for and what is needed to generate this data.
 At the same time, technical experts examine the data present in the system.
-This includes what is stored in databases/file systems, data retrieved from external partners, data sent to clients, etc. The two lists can then be consolidated into one.
+This includes what is stored in databases/file systems, data retrieved from external partners, data sent to clients, etc. This will result in a list of assets, comprising both technical and business assets.

 Another option is to follow the diagram you have just created.
 Consider what role each component in the diagram plays and the data associated with each process.
 In the scenario of a client application accessing a backend, you can for instance examine the client functionality and the data exchanged in that context.
 This includes components such as username/password for system access, the ability to view devices (and their measurements) linked to the account, the ability to register new devices, and the capability to activate or manipulate a connected device in some way.

 Once you have completed the brainstorming process, the next step is to consolidate the findings.
-If method A was employed, the list of technical assets will be relatively long and include very specific data.
+If method A was employed, the list might include very specific technical assets.

 Many of these assets can be described at a more general business level if preferred.
 For instance, "invoices," "orders," "complaints," "contact information," and "delivery address" can be described as "customer data" without losing essential information.